markusressel/deep-learning-lang-detection/README.md

 # Deep Learning Programming Language Detection
-Deep Learning using Keras (and Tensorflow) to detect programming language of a code file.
+Deep Learning using Keras (and Tensorflow) to detect programming language of a code file (currently achieves 97.1% accuracy).
 Approach for DL has been based on Zhang and LeCun's 2016 [paper](https://arxiv.org/pdf/1502.01710.pdf) "Text Understanding from Scratch".
 The main technique is that instead of using word2vec to create word embedding, characters are quantised (turned to one-hot-vector) and then the document is represented by a sequence of quantised characters (vectors).
 Currently the document is truncated at 2KB and smaller docs are padded by all zero vectors.

 The code from @keon's Github [project](https://github.com/keon/keras-text-classification) was very helpful to get started and I used the some of the same structure.